g-abriel4/g-abriel4/README.md

 ⋆ - I am almost always offtab, so whisper to interact at all times!
 Feel free to cuddle w/ me unless stated otherwise in name

 ⋆ - Tonetags are heavily appreciated and reccomended, as I struggle reading tone thru messages.
-I will ask for clarification when needed though!
+I will ask for clarification when needed though! :D

-⋆ - I am extremely sensitive, please be kind or I might cry :(
+⋆ - I am sensitive and my mood/energy tends to fluctuate.
+If I act dry or distant please don't take it personally!

 # ✦•┈๑⋅⋯ DNI / IWVEC ⋯⋅๑┈•✦

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿

-𖹭 ֶָ֢  - Proshippers/darkshipper/whatevershipper please dni
+𖹭 ֶָ֢  - Proshippers/darkshipper/whatevershipper please dni.

 𖹭 ֶָ֢  - Forsaken fandom IWVEC unless I know you or interacted with you before.

 𖹭 ֶָ֢  - Callie/Evan and their friends please DNI.

 𖹭 ֶָ֢  - People over 19 IWVEC as I'm 15!
+20+ do not interact you will be blocked.

-𖹭 ֶָ֢  - Music gatekeepers get out you stink!! yuck!!!!! dni!!!!
+𖹭 ֶָ֢  - Gatekeepers (ESPECIALLY music gatekeepers) DNI you're weird.

 𖹭 ֶָ֢  - AI supporters, Trump bootlickers, far right people EEEEEEYUCK dni!!!

-𖹭 ֶָ֢  - Radqueers, incest supporters DNI DNI DNI YUCK YUCK YUCK
+𖹭 ֶָ֢  - Radqueers, incest DNI

 𖹭 ֶָ֢  - Countryhumans fandom please DNI